Core-Team-META/CC-Harvest-Nodes/README.md

 * The **Node Manager** is a high-level singleton that does most of the bookkeeping for when nodes are broken or respawned.
 It also serves as the main interface for code to interact with the harvest framework.
 * The **Harvest Framework**, sometimes shortened to just **the Framework,** is this big blob of code and assets for making it easy to harvest hundreds or thousands of objects.

+### Script Naming Conventions

+Since scripts are used in several different ways in this framework, they adhere to a specific naming convention, to make it easier to tell their purpose.

+* Scripts whose name begins with an underscore (`_`) are only intended to be invoked via the lua `require()` command.
+They should never be placed on the hierarchy directly.
+These tend to be libraries or common resources that are used by multiple other scripts.
+(Examples:  `_HarvestManager`, `_HarvestHPTracker`, `_BitFields`
+* Scripts whose names begin with an exclamation point (`!`) are intended to be the root node of some sort of structure.
+They contain no actual code, and are just used as a container for children and custom properties.
+(Examples: `!HarvestNode", "!HarvestNodeGroup")
+* All other scripts are "normal" scripts, that are just placed somewhere in the hierarchy according to their function.
+(Examples: `ToolDispenser`, `HarvestUIScript`, `HarvestToolScript`)

 ### Also let's quick talk about Static Contexts

 This library makes extensive use of *Static Contexts,* so it's important to understand how they work.
 If you already are a static context expert, feel free to skip this part!